helios1138/graphql-typed-client/README.md

 scalar Date
 ```

-By default, the we will generate it as
+By default, we will generate it as

 ```typescript
 export type Date = any